Balukuu/mazecart.github.io/README.md

 ## Challenge Statement

 The Grocery Delivery System aims to solve the problem of time-consuming and inefficient grocery shopping by providing a convenient online platform for users to order groceries and have them delivered to their doorstep.
-SwiftCart simplifies the process and saves time for users, allowing them to focus on their important tasks.
+MazeCart simplifies the process and saves time for users, allowing them to focus on their important tasks.
 However, it does not address issues related to supply chain management and inventory control for grocery stores.

-The SwiftCart system will help busy individuals, elderly people, and those with limited mobility who find it challenging to visit physical stores regularly.
+The MAZECart system will help busy individuals, elderly people, and those with limited mobility who find it challenging to visit physical stores regularly.
 It will also benefit grocery stores by expanding their customer reach and increasing sales.
 The project is not specifically dependent on a particular locale and can be implemented in any area with adequate delivery infrastructure.

 ## Risks